Fire and rescue services

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

-If you plan to take medication, check if it's legal in Bahrain by contacting the nearest Bahraini Embassy prior to your departure to Bahrain.
-Take enough legal medicine for your trip.
+For more information, including if you plan to take medication, check if it's legal in Bahrain by contacting the nearest Bahraini Embassy or Consulate or Bahraini Customs prior to your departure to Bahrain.

 More information: